VPAC/seqpar/sequentialandparallelprogramming.md

 	}
 ```

-In contrast the do-while loop, common to C and Fortran, will also repeat a statement or code block a given condition is true.
+In contrast the do-while loop, common to C and Fortran, a while will also repeat a statement or code block a given condition is true.
 In C however, unlike the do loop, it tests the condition at the end of the loop body.
 Importantly this means that it will always carry out the conditional statement or code block at least once.
 In Fortran however the initial condition is tested the block is carried out while the condition is true.The following code snippets illustrate examples:

 ```
 int counterc = 99;